-TNA and FSN have yet to agree on an extension of its one-year agreement, which expires May 31.
+TNA and FSN have yet to agree on an extension of their one-year agreement, which expires May 31.
 The current deal calls for TNA to lease time on Friday afternoons for its weekly, one-hour series.

 As the FSN deal expires, industry sources close to the company said TNA is talking to Superstation WGN and Spike TV about distribution of its weekly series.
 Unlike the FSN agreement, sources said TNA wants to pin a fee for its programming, which has averaged a 0.2 household rating over the course of its FSN run.

 Superstation WGN would not comment on the matter.
-A Spike TV spokesman would not confirm or deny talks with TNA, saying that the male-targeted network “listens to all different types of pitches from different types of programmers.”
+A Spike TV spokesman would not confirm or deny talks with WGN, saying that the male-targeted network “listens to all different types of pitches from different types of programmers.”